Hayhurst, Portland, Oregon

-Hayhurst is a neighborhood in the southwest section of Portland, Oregon, on the border with (and in some areas slightly extending into) Washington County.
-It borders Raleigh Hills and Beaverton (on the west), and the Portland neighborhoods of Bridlemile (on the north), Hillsdale (on the east), and Maplewood and Multnomah (on the south).
+Hayhurst is a residential neighborhood in the southwest section of Portland, Oregon, on the border with (and in some areas slightly extending into) Washington County.
+It borders Raleigh Hills and Beaverton (on the west), and the Portland neighborhoods of Bridlemile (on the north) along OR 10, Hillsdale (on the east), and Maplewood and Multnomah (on the south).

 The community of Vermont Hills lies within the neighborhood.

-In the western part of the neighborhood is Alpenrose Dairy (1916).
+In the western part of the neighborhood was Alpenrose Dairy (1916).
 It formerly featured a velodrome, baseball park, and replica Western frontier town ("Dairyville").
-In February 2021 the property was closed to events and all other uses.
+In February 2021, the property was closed to events and all other uses.
+The dairy was demolished in May 2025 as part of the Raleigh Crest development.

-SWTrails PDX trails 2 and 7 run through Hayhurst.
+There are two SWTrails PDX that go through Hayhurst.
+The incomplete SW Trail 2 (Red Electric Line Trail) traverses east west, while SW Trail 7 runs north south.

 History

 The neighborhood is named after Hayhurst School which is named after Elizabeth Hayhurst, the first president of the Oregon Parent Teacher Association in the early 1900s.
+The Red Electric Line ran through Hayhurst from 1914 to 1929.